 - real-time data and stream analytics for decentralized AI/ML systems

-- context-aware event processing for cyber-physical systems
+- context-aware event processing for decentralized AI/ML systems

-- security challenges in cyber-physical cloud systems
+- security and privacy protection in decentralized AI/ML systems

 The following webinar was presented as part of the Systems Science and Engineering Technical Area Webinar Series held at the 2015 IEEE International Conference on Systems, Man, and Cybernetics (SMC2015) in Hong, Kong, China.